 - Links, logos, or pictures in the body of an official Social Security email will always direct you to an official Social Security website.
 Rather than relying on the way a link looks, please follow these steps to confirm a link’s authenticity:

 - To verify the web address of a link or picture, hover over it with your mouse until a text box appears with the web address.
-This is the actual address you will be directed to and it should always end in “.gov/” A forward slash should always follow the “.gov” domain.
+This is the actual address you will be directed to and it should always include “.gov/”.
+A forward slash should always follow the “.gov” domain.

 - Example - https://www.ssa.gov/myaccount/

 - Links to the official Social Security website will always begin with https://www.ssa.gov/ or https://secure.ssa.gov/.